flightshunt/pro-assignment2-c4bf0/content/pages/index.md

       - author: Eric Widget
         avatar: images/review1.jpg
         avatar_alt: Eric Widget's photo
+        content: >-
-        content: 'Thank you so much for your assistance, my '
+          Thank you so much for your assistance, my essay was one of the best in
       - author: Parsley Montana
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo